AMD (AMD)

 2. Summary

-Why AMD Is Interesting
+Why We Like AMD

 Founded in 1969 by a group of former Fairchild semiconductor executives led by Jerry Sanders, Advanced Micro Devices (NASDAQ:AMD) is one of the leading designers of computer processors and graphics chips used in PCs and data centers.